Social Security Disability Requirements

-To determine whether you are disabled, the Social Security Administration considers several factors related to your medical condition and your ability to work.
+To determine whether you meet Social Security Disability requirements, the Social Security Administration (SSA) considers several factors related to your medical condition and your ability to work.
 Below are the top five questions the Social Security Administration considers in determining whether you are disabled.

 - Are you working?

 If you are currently working and your average monthly earnings are above a certain amount, the Social Security Administration will deny your claim and not even review your medical conditions.
-On the other hand, if you are working and your average monthly earnings are lower than a specific amount, the Social Security Administration will consider your claim and review your medical conditions, but they will also take into consideration your work activity when they are deciding whether you are disabled.
+On the other hand, if you are working and your average monthly earnings are lower than a specific amount, the Social Security Administration will consider your claim and review your medical conditions, but they will also take into consideration your work activity when they are deciding whether you meet the requirements.

 - Do you have medical evidence of a severe physical or mental condition?

-In order to be considered disabled, a main component is proving that you have a medical condition, either physical or mental, that makes it extremely difficult to perform even the most basic tasks such as sitting, standing, walking, or concentrating and maintaining focus.
+In order to meet Social Security Disability requirements, a main component is proving that you have a medical condition, either physical or mental, that makes it extremely difficult to perform even the most basic tasks such as sitting, standing, walking, or concentrating and maintaining focus.
 If your medical condition is this severe, then you may be disabled.

 - Is your medical condition on the list of impairments?